mendax1234/Mach-V/docs/sw/uart_calculator.md

 # UART Calculator

-This is a simple calculator program that is used to test the basic functionality of the Hydra-V processor.
+This is a simple calculator program that is used to test the basic functionality of the Mach-V processor.
 It contains all the basic instructiosn from RISC-V I and M extensions, and performs arithmetic operations based on user input via UART.

 ## Source Code Organization